 Grief is an emotion that is particularly tricky to overcome.
 Most people associate it with the death of a family member or loved one, but grief can be triggered by other circumstances such as a break, the loss of a job, or the death of a pet.

 Many people who suffer from grief feel as if they will never be able to cope with their loss.
 The feelings of sadness and hopelessness that accompany a loss weaken over time.
-While you can take steps to deal with grief, nothing can change the past, and learning to cope with loss is a difficult process with no clear conclusion.
+While you can take steps to deal with grief, nothing can change the past, and learning to cope with loss is an arduous process with no clear conclusion.